pabloLagioia/pong-using-matchjs/README.md

 ## Entities
 An entity is gathers attributes, behaviours and displays.
 This will be your final game object.

+The main idea here is that you add and remove behaviours to an entity in order to modify the way it behaves.
+For example if you had a behaviour called "takeDamage" which reduced health each time the object gets hit, to make the object invulnerable you just remove the "takeDamage" behaviour

 *The code in the example should be self explanatory*